Zachary Rhyner

 Zachary James Rhyner (born June 21, 1986) is a medically retired Combat Controller (CCT) in the United States Air Force who received the Air Force Cross for his actions in the Battle of Shok Valley on 6 April 2008 in Nuristan Province, Afghanistan.
-He was the first living, and second ever, Combat Controller to receive the Air Force Cross after TSgt John A. Chapman was posthumously awarded the medal in 2002 for his actions during the Battle of Takur Ghar.
-He has deployed six times, including Iraq and Afghanistan.
+He was the first living, and second ever, Combat Controller to receive the Air Force Cross after Technical Sergeant John A. Chapman was posthumously awarded the medal in 2002 for his actions during the Battle of Takur Ghar.
+Rhyner has deployed six times, including to Iraq and Afghanistan.
 He has assisted in humanitarian operations and was a part of Operation Unified Response in Haiti during the aftermath of the 2010 Haiti earthquake.

 Military career

 Rhyner enlisted in the U.S. Air Force on 31 May 2004.
 He completed Basic Military Training as an Honor Graduate at Lackland AFB, Texas, in August 2004.
 A1C Rhyner then went through the Combat Control training "pipeline" which lasted from August 2004 until 2007.
 The Combat Control training pipeline consisted of the Combat Control Orientation Course at Lackland AFB, the Combat Control Operator course at Keesler AFB, Mississippi, then U.S. Army Airborne School at Fort Benning, Georgia.
 Afterwards he travelled to Fairchild AFB, Washington, for the U.S. Air Force Basic Survival School.
 Next he went to the Combat Control School at Pope AFB, North Carolina, where he would be later stationed.
 He next attended Special Tactics Advanced Skills Training at Hurlburt Field, Florida, for upwards of a year.
 While in AST Rhyner also attended the Army Military Freefall Parachutist School at Yuma Proving Grounds, Arizona, and lastly the U.S. Air Force Combat Diver school in Panama City, Florida.
 After completing the Combat Control training pipeline he was assigned to the 21st Special Tactics Squadron at Pope AFB (later Pope Field).

 In addition to his Air Force Cross, Rhyner has received the Bronze Star Medal, three Purple Hearts, and the Air Force Combat Action Medal.
 The first Purple Heart he received was for his actions in the Battle of Shok Valley, while the second Purple Heart was from a deployment to southern Afghanistan in 2009.
 He received his third purple heart in March 2013, when a gunshot wound shattered his right femur and severed his sciatic nerve.
 Rhyner medically retired in 2015 as a result of wounds sustained in combat that prevented mobility below the knee.